← BLOG

 The safety benefit — real or theater?

-Real, especially for LL64.
+Real, especially for the retrofit mandates.
 Door-lock monitoring addresses a specific, documented failure mode: elevator cars moving with doors open, which has killed people in NYC and elsewhere.
+The secondary emergency brake addresses a single-brake-failure car movement.
 CAT5 load tests verify the brake, safeties, and governor — real mechanical failure modes.

 The problem is not whether the tests are valuable but who performs them and at what price.
 Four firms control the service market.
 Parts are proprietary.
 Diagnostic tools are locked.
 Even a simple circuit board replacement runs into vendor-captive pricing because the board talks to firmware only the OEM's technician can service.